Hero Image UX Writing UX UI Design scaled

 What is terminology management?

-Terminology management involves collecting, organizing and managing specialist terms from a specific area or industry.
-The aim is to ensure consistent and precise communication - both internally and with customers and business partners
+Terminology management refers to the process of collecting, organizing, and maintaining specialized terms used in a particular field or industry.
+The goal is to ensure consistent and precise communication, both internally and with customers and business partners.

-Effective terminology management improves the clarity and consistency of communication.
-This minimizes misunderstandings, increases productivity, strengthens the brand image and facilitates multilingual translation.
+Effective terminology management improves clarity and consistency in communication.
+It helps reduce misunderstandings, increases productivity, strengthens brand messaging, and supports multilingual translation workflows.

 What is international terminology management?

-International terminology management involves coordinating and managing technical terms across language barriers.
-This ensures consistent and precise communication in the various markets worldwide.
+International terminology management involves coordinating and managing terms across different languages and markets.
+It ensures consistent and accurate communication on a global scale.

 MicrosoftTeams image 12